PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/fprime/CubeRover/NetworkManager/docs/NetworkManager.md

 | | | |mode|nm_radio_communications_mode_now|||
 |RadioUartBaudRateChange|5 (0x5)|Fired in response to a `Set_Radio_Uart_Baud` command.
                 `fromBaud` will always be the baud rate before the command.
-                `toBaud` will always be the requested baud rate in the command.
+                `toBaud` will always be the actual baud rate after running this command.
                 `changeMade` indicates whether the change was actually (successfully) changed.
 It can be false because either the change was not able to be made or because it didn't need to be